Robert Kurvitz: Video games

-In 2016, Kurvitz founded the video game development company ZA/UM.
-ZA/UM's first game, a single-player computer roleplaying game titled Disco Elysium, was released on 15 October 2019.
+After years of leading tabletop campaigns and expanding their own setting, the world of Elysium, the idea was brought up to develop a game set in this world.
+In 2015 Kurvitz started to recruit members of the ZA/UM cultural association and the following year he founded the video game development company ZA/UM.
+After a five year development cycle the single-player computer roleplaying game titled Disco Elysium, was released on 15 October 2019.
 Kurvitz was the game's lead writer and designer, having produced about half of the total in-game text (half a million words).
-The game was set in the same world as Kurvitz's novel Sacred and Terrible Air.
 It received universal acclaim, being named as a game of the year by several publications, along with numerous other awards for its narrative and art.

 Kurvitz claims to have developed the Elysium world since he was fifteen or sixteen, originally inspired by "a bootleg Finnish Middle Earth roleplay system".
 The game is also notable for having far less emphasis on violence than the norm for the RPG genre.
 Kurvitz considers some aspects of Disco Elysium "essentially Soviet", referencing the Soviet Union's tradition of science fiction literature and the works of the Strugatsky brothers in particular.
 "They were people who took responsibility for the heat death of the universe.
 When they were writing books, this needed to contribute to the ultimate fate of the universe.
 Because they didn't have money obligations, so what are your obligations then?
 So this kind of serious responsibility for, what the fuck does a piece of entertainment really do to the human mind, and what are the responsibilities therein, that I think is very, very, very prevalent in Disco Elysium."

+Disco Elysium: The Final Cut, an expanded version of the game, was released in 2021 and work on its sequel, code-named 'Y12', was underway at this point, as was reported later, but was cut short by the involuntary departure of Kurvitz, art director Aleksander Rostov and Final Cut lead writer Helen Hindpere from ZA/UM.
+The project was eventually shelved by the company, following a lack of direction without many of the original game's senior developers.

+Red Info

+In 2025 it was reported by the Financial Times that Kurvitz, Rostov and Hindpere have founded another game studio called Red Info where they are working on a new project together with American game developer Chris Avellone, who was the lead writer on 1999's Planescape: Torment, a central influence on Disco Elysium.
+They have secured a $10 million investment by the Chinese tech company NetEase.